NivaldoFarias/network-monitor/README.md

 # Network Monitor

-A lightweight network monitor that runs via CRON and stores results in SQLite.
+A lightweight network monitor that runs as a systemd service and stores results in SQLite.

 ## Features